skedgeme/wrecker/README.md

 ### `wrecker`
-`wrecker` is a HTTP benchmarking library for profiling several API actions.
+`wrecker` is an HTTP benchmarking library for profiling several API actions.

 ### Output